LaunchCodeEducation/java-web-development/src/chapters/interfaces-and-polymorphism/exercises.rst

 Exercises: Interfaces and Polymorphism
 =======================================

-It takes time for new Java coders to recognize the usefulness of interfaces.
-At first glance, they do not seem to provide much benefit over extending a base class, adding instance methods to a class, or overriding a method like ``toString``.
+As a new Java coder, it might take you some time to recognize the usefulness of interfaces.
+At first glance, these tools do not seem to provide much benefit over extending a base class, adding instance methods to a class, or overriding a method like ``toString``.

 To help overcome this, let's consider a common occurrence---sorting an ``ArrayList`` of objects.